top of page

 The Root

-The Root, located on 189 Beddis Road, a site contributed by the Slegg family, is the Island’s only food hub and officially opened its doors in Spring 2023.
-This 3,000 sq ft sustainable hub offers a local wholesale, processing, and distribution option for on-island food buyers.
-It supports small-scale farmers and local food producers by providing processing space and equipment to help them create and sell more products made from local ingredients.
+The Root, located on 189 Beddis Road, a site contributed by the Slegg family, is the Island’s food innovation hub and culinary business incubator.
+The Root officially opened its doors in Spring 2023.
+This 3,000 sq ft sustainable community centre offers a food-safe processing and distribution option for on-island culinary producers.
+It supports small-scale farmers and local food producers by providing processing space and equipment to help them create, preserve and sell more products made from local ingredients.
+It is also the heart of the Food Share program, hosting food exchanges, work parties, and potluck gatherings.

 For rates, a tour, booking the kitchen, equipment, or storage place, contact Shannon Farmer, our Operations Manager sfarmer@ssifarmlandtrust.org